petraratkai/ISSIE_DrawBlock/README-tl319.md

 * Will demo jump wire rendering
 * Will demo modern wire rendering

-This section need not contain analysis if the code can be demonstarted working.
-In that case list as bullet points the features you will demonstarte (quickly) in the 5 min interview.

-* If code works fully and can be demonstrated in the 5 minute feedback interview no analysis is needed.
-* If code will be manually tested in interview say what the tests are that supplement your analysis
-* Interview code must be the assessed branch (not something else, or using later group code)
-* A good way to show code works is to explain how it differs from existing working code and how existing functionality is preserved.

 Final function list:
-segmentsToVertices - Implicitly shown in demo - changes from previous functionality are simply refactoring so that it works on the relative segments.
+segmentsToVertices - Implicitly shown in demo - changes from previous functionality are simply refactoring so that it works using the new relative segments.

 makeInitialWireVerticesList - Explicitly shown in demo - has a manual case for all differention endpoint orientations in all quadrants relative to the startpoint.
 Each different orientation and position can be shown.
 The previous functionality is a subset of the current functionality.